vk6flab/dump1090/README.md

 To enable debug mode and check what combinations of packets you can log, use `dump1090 --help` to obtain a list of available debug flags.

-Debug mode includes an optional Javascript output that is used to visualise packets using a web browser, you can use the file debug.html under the 'tools' directory to load the generated 'frames.js' file.
+Debug mode includes an optional JavaScript output that is used to visualise packets using a web browser, you can use the file debug.html under the 'tools' directory to load the generated 'frames.js' file.